This study presents the writer's personal opinion and interpretation.

 Hebrews 9:27-38 "And just as it is appointed for man to die once, and after that comes judgment, so Christ, having been offered once to bear the sins of many, will appear a second time, not to deal with sin but to save those who are eagerly waiting for him."

-GRAVE (Gk. tafos) - The place where the dead physical body is placed, the tomb, sepulcher or something that marks the tomb.
+GRAVE (Gk. tafos) - The grave is anywhere the dead physical body is left or put - ocean, wilderness, a tomb or anything that marks last remains.

-HADES (Heb. sheol) - The abode of the dead.
-(Gk. aidos or hadou) - The "not seen" or unseen world of the souls of those who are dead physically.
-Some Bibles have erroneously translated them as "hell" (geénnee the place reserved for the Devil) which has caused confusion.
+HADES - Hades is from the Hebrew word sheol and the Greek words aidos or hadou meaning the abode of dead souls - the not seen or unseen world of the eternal souls of those who are dead physically.
+Some Bibles have erroneously translated the Greek words for hades aidos or hadou as hell.
+The Greek word geénnee is hell, the place reserved for the Devil.
+This mistranslation has caused much confusion.

 HELL (Heb. geénnee) - The place where the idolatrous Jews burned their children alive to Moloch and Baal.
 After the Exile this valley became the receptacle of the offal of the city and a fire was kept constantly burning there.
 It came to signify hell as the place of the wicked, the opposite of heaven.
 (Easton's Bible Dictionary, PC Study Bible)

 SOUL - The Greek word psuchemeans man's eternal being, his conscience awareness given to man when God breathed life into him This is often referred to as the heart or his inner being.